-Squash vine borer can be prevented by using floating row covers, wrapping gauze around the base of the pumpkin vine or by delaying transplant until after the vine borers lay their eggs for the year.
+Squash vine borer can be prevented by using floating row covers, wrapping gauze around the base of the pumpkin vine or delaying transplant until after the vine borers lay their eggs for the year.
 If you choose to go the gauze root, wrap medical gauze around the base of the vine, extending the gauze down into the soil by at least an inch and extending up over the exposed vine for a few inches.
 This should at least discourage the borer from choosing your vines to lay eggs.

 If powdery mildew does develop, it will look like the leaves have a white powder all over them.
 Spray the leaves with a mixture of dissolved baking soda and liquid soap or with milk (dairy) to counteract the mildew.
 Destroy infected plants at the end of the season and consider rotating next year’s pumpkin crop to a new location.

-The best time to harvest your organic pumpkins is when skin is tough enough that your fingernail cannot easily poke through it.
-Since pumpkins don’t change colour much after harvesting, it’s good to wait until the pumpkins are the desired colour before harvesting.
+The best time to harvest your organic pumpkins is when the skin is tough enough that your fingernail cannot easily poke through it.
+Since pumpkins don’t change color much after harvesting, it’s good to wait until the pumpkins are the desired color before harvesting.
 It’s also easy to harvest pumpkins after the frost has extinguished the leaves (this makes the pumpkins easy to spot!
 Don’t wait until truly freezing weather to harvest the pumpkins though, as they will start to decompose.

 Use gloves when harvesting pumpkins as the vines have abrasive hairs on them which can irritate the skin.
 Small pumpkins can be cut from the vine with garden scissors or pruners.
 Large pumpkins may require a sharp utility knife or garden saw.